Neniuk/ecmd/README.md

 # ecmd

-Edit Command, or "`ecmd`", is a tool to edit commands in your editor of choice (defined in `$EDITOR`, defaults to `nano`) without needing to copy and paste.
+Edit Command, or "`ecmd`", is a tool to edit commands in your editor of choice (defined in `~/.config/ecmd.conf`, defaults to `neovim`) without needing to copy and paste.
 You can edit and rerun the command previously ran, or pass in a command as input to edit.

 ## Installation